 - Paper Structure

-Internal assessment: Either a reflective essay drawing in part on a book review (for non-Anthropology majors) or a very small-scale practical research assignment (for Anthropology majors), along with a poster presentation of your essay findings using a group conference poster presentation format in the last week of class.
-Students will also be offered a one question, open book quiz every week on the key point of the lecture (answer is yes or no) in order to enhance learning.
+Internal assessment: The major assignment is either a reflective essay drawing in part on a book review (for non-Anthropology majors) or a practical research essay assignment involving publicly accessible fieldwork sources (for Anthropology majors).
+Additional assessment is a poster presentation of your essay findings using a friendly group conference poster presentation format in the last week of class.
+Students will also be offered one open book MCQ every week (via blackboard quiz that remains open all semester) on the key point of the lecture in order to enhance learning.

 - Teaching Arrangements